 Our Reception unit consists of 2 classes:

-Ladybird Class: Mrs Tanya Smith and Mrs Katie Jones with Miss Tanya Alborough
+Ladybird Class: Mrs Tanya Smith and Mrs Wendy Birch with Miss Tanya Alborough and Mrs Dalia Pathak

 Both classes have a spacious learning environment with all areas of continuous provision available.

-Whilst children have separate classrooms, both classes share the creative area and outdoor classroom.
-This enables the children from both classes to mix, and in addition free flow between classes is possible during Discovery Time.
+Whilst children have separate classrooms, ordinarily, both classes would share the creative area and outdoor classroom.
+This has enabled the children from both classes to mix, and in addition there is free flow between classes during Discovery Time.

 At the very bottom of the page you will find some links to useful learning resources and activities.